 You may, but we would strongly suggest against it.
 Although it removes the impurities, the complete elimination of TDS (total dissolved solids) can have an adverse effect on your health.
 Researchers call it “hungry water” that can extract salt from your cells (not pretty)!

-· Is there an alternative to the RO/DI system?
+Is there an alternative to the Reverse Osmosis systems?

 Yes, there are other options.
 A common one is to purchase fresh saltwater from stores.
 However, we strongly recommend against it because it is a considerable waste of both time and money.
 In the long run, the RO/DI is the most efficient option.

 Can I use deionized (DI) water for my tank?

 No, the DI water is too pure; thus, not appropriate for a reef aquarium.
 In contrast, reverse osmosis (RO) water is abundant with salt and oxygen essential for the survival of aquatic life.

 What kind of water filtration is suitable for my system?

 To know this, you need to understand the sediment amount present in your tap water.
 You can contact your local water supplier to find out this information.
 For sediment abound areas, 5-stage filtration is recommended, whereas others can use the 4-stage system.

 How often do I need to change the parts?